- What are the benefits of augmented reality in education? It

 Let’s take a deeper look and discover what AR is and how it differs from technologies like VR and MR.

 AR (Augmented reality) is a modified reality version created with the help of computer-generated elements on a real image.
-Basically, it is the ability to combine digital data with a real-time experience.
-The real-world and the augmented environments can interact together and be digitally manipulated.
+It is the ability to combine digital data with a real-time experience.
+The real world and augmented environments can interact together and be digitally manipulated.
 To make this possible AR apps use QR codes, geolocation data, or the object recognition feature.
 Examples include Snapchat and the game Pokemon Go.

 VR (Virtual reality) is a technology where users wear a headset and are fully engaged in computer-generated reality such as Medieval Time, Space, etc.